 - Advising Office - Justin S Morrill Hall of Agriculture, 446 W. Circle Dr., Room 1.

 Advising appointments are scheduled online (Chrome is preferred).
-Walk-in advising is Wednesday afternoons 1:30 pm - 3:30 pm.
+Express Advising is Wednesday afternoons 1:30 pm - 3:30 pm.
+There is no Express Advising during the summer.

 Recent Training and Career Information